Last updated 2026-05-05

 ]);

-const requestId = 1234n;
+const requestHash =

-const score = 85;
+const response = 85;

-// responseURI — pin your report to IPFS or another durable host and use the resulting URI.
+// responseURI: pin your report to IPFS or another durable host and use the resulting URI.

 const responseURI = "ipfs://YOUR_REPORT_CID";